ohhfishal/alice/README.md

 # alice
-A go library for interacting with an event/todo list using local files.
+A go library/cli for interacting with a todo list using local files.

+**NOTE: Still under development nothing is considered stable**